 Signs that you need a Managed CIEM Service

-Though CIEM services may seem complicated, the signs that you should start looking into them are not.
+CIEM services may seem complicated, the signs that you should start looking into them are not.
 Start by asking yourself a few things about your enterprise.
 Do you plan to implement more than one cloud platform or operate from more than one location?
 Are your infrastructure and workloads dependent on cloud support to function?
 Do your DevOps teams perform wide-ranging CI/CD operations without oversight and counsel from a dedicated Cloud Security team?
 Are your cloud operations teams siloed to a specific platform or platform without interoperability?

 Managed CIEM Service Capabilities You Need to Look For

 Enforcement and management should spring as much from automation as they do from direct controls.
-The managed CIEM service should be capable of curating your accounts to enforce PoLP.
+The managed CIEM service needs to be capable of curating your accounts to enforce PoLP.
 It should also provide you with active monitoring, remediation scripts, and just-in-time access definitions.
 It must evaluate identity risk vectors based on permissions/entitlements and determine if the number assigned exceeds actual usage.
 Finally, it must lay the groundwork for zero-trust permissions.
 These features form an airtight perimeter around your identities.
 Thus, a managed CIEM offering must include them.

 Warning Signs